gyuj/cse15l-lab-reports-sp22/lab-report-4-week-8.md

 # Week 8 Lab Report 4
 ## Debuggers and Snippets

----

-`In this lab, we will show how to run tests for our markdown snippets using our JUnit tests and compare our MarkdownParseTest with other tests.`
+In this lab, we will show how to run tests for our markdown snippets using our JUnit tests and compare our MarkdownParseTest with other tests.

 ___

 // Links to personal and other mdp

-[This is the link to my implementatin of mdp](https://github.com/gyuj/markdown-parse.git) [This is the link to the other groups implementation of mdp from Week 7: clingunis ](https://github.com/clingunis/markdown-parse.git)
+[This is the link to my implementatin of mdp](https://github.com/gyuj/markdown-parse.git)

+[This is the link to the other groups implementation of mdp from Week 7: clingunis ](https://github.com/clingunis/markdown-parse.git)
 ___

-// Preview of snippets on what they should look like
+> Preview of snippets on what they should look like

+Snippet #1
 ![Snippet 1](snip-1_prev.png)

+Snippet #2
 ![Snippet_2](snip-2_prev.png)

+Snippet #3
 ![Snippet_3](snip-3_prev.png)

-// How to test the snippets in our MardownParseTest.java
+> How to test the snippets in our MardownParseTest.java
 ![Code for tests of snippets](mdp-sniptest.png)

 ___